maheshrijal/notes/docs/aws/ec2.md

 Instance store is physical storage attached to the EC2 instance rather than the network store (EBS volume).

 - Better I/O performance
-- EC2 instance store is ephemeral (Looses data on instnace termination)
+- EC2 instance store is ephemeral (Looses data on instance termination)
 - Good for buffer/cache/temporary data
 - Risk of data loss if hardware fails
 - Backups & Replication are your responsiblity